 In fact, due to the separation of the legal and civil court systems, a criminal case is not likely to have much bearing on your civil case at all.
 While your car accident attorney may be able to obtain a limited amount of helpful information from law enforcement officials on the criminal law side of things—such the results of a blood-alcohol test—the outcome of your civil case is ultimately independent of the criminal case.

-An Accident Attorney Can Help After a Drunk Driving Injury
+Our South Carolina Accident Attorneys Can Help After a Drunk Driving Injury

 If you have been injured in an accident caused by a drunk driver, the Law Office of Kenneth E. Berger extends sympathies to you and your family.
 We are here to help those who have been harmed by negligence or wrongdoing, and we would like to help you start the recovery process today.

-To speak to an experienced legal professional about your accident, please call us by phone, use our contact form to send an email, or start a live chat with us now.
-Our offices are conveniently located in Columbia, and we proudly serve clients from all over the state of South Carolina, including the Myrtle Beach, Sumter, and Florence areas.
+To speak to an experienced drunk driving accident lawyer, please call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.
+We proudly serve clients from all over the state of South Carolina, including the Myrtle Beach, Sumter, and Florence areas.